NekoYellow/lamlog/README.md

 # $\lambda$ Log

-**LambdaLog** is a Prolog-like logic programming language implemented in Racket.
+**LamLog** is a Prolog-like logic programming language implemented in Racket.
 It supports facts, rules, and queries based on term unification and backward chaining resolution.
-LambdaLog can be used interactively via a REPL or execute a script containing logical clauses and queries.
+LamLog can be used interactively via a REPL or execute a script containing logical clauses and queries.

 ## Features